 Marsha McLeod is an investigative reporter and media producer hailing from Toronto, Canada.
 In May 2018, she graduated with Honors from the Columbia Journalism School, where she was a fellow at the Toni Stabile Center for Investigative Journalism at Columbia University, Marsha is committed to reporting on incarceration, labor issues, and health care.

 In 2015, Marsha graduated from the University of Toronto with a B.A. in Peace, Conflict, & Justice Studies and Visual Studies where she focused on international law, documentary ethics, and criminal justice.
-In 2015, Marsha won First Place in the Shelly Peterson Student Art Exhibition for a short film about a youth's solitary confinement.
+In 2015, Marsha won First Place in the Shelly Peterson Student Art Exhibition for a short film about solitary confinement.